Latest Market Statistics

 It is vital that we ensure the initial inspection in very thorough and agreed upon by both the property manager and the tenant.
 Our software creates a custom report specific to your property on which we make detailed notes and attach multiple photos showing the exact condition of every room in the property at the start of the tenancy.
 Both parties sign off the report and it is kept on file until the end of the tenancy as a safeguard if there are any disputes during the tenancy or at the final inspection.

-We carry out periodic inspections every 13 weeks (most insurance companies now require this so you will need to check your policy wording) starting 6 weeks into the tenancy.
+We carry out periodic inspections every 13 weeks (most insurance companies now require this so you will need to check your policy wording).
 A detailed report is sent to the landlord advising if there are any maintenance requirements and we find it’s also a good time to check market rents and adjust if necessary (following RTA rules).
 If there are any issues with cleaning etc we will issue a 14 breach letter to the tenants and follow up with another inspection to ensure the problem has been resolved.

 How do I get paid?

-We pay our landlords monthly (on the 1st of each month) any rent collected up to that date minus any fees or maintenance invoices.
-We can of course make a special payment of any monies sitting in your landlord account at any given time.
-We supply a full statement including any copies of invoices with the 1st of the month payment.
+We pay our landlords mid and end of month (on the 1st and 15th of each month) any rent collected up to that date minus any fees or maintenance invoices.
+We supply a full statement including any copies of invoices.

 What are your fees and additional costs?